PaperPrototype/Intro-Coding-and-Computers/03 - C + Debugging/Lecture/english.md

 Don't run this code yet, as it won't do anything!
 The above code is the "main" function (in C), and is the program *starting point* that almost all computers will use.

-The word `int` in front of the function, tells C that `main` gives back an "integer" number (integers don't have decimal places).
+The word `int` in front of the function, tells C that `main` gives back an "integer" number ("integers" don't have decimal places).
 This is different from Python where we use "def" for defining a function.
-Don't worry you'll get used to it.
+You'll get used to it.

 You will see the word `void` in the functions input (in the parenthesis).
 In C we have to tell the computer that the function *doesn't* take any input, which is what the `void` keyword is for. `void` stands for "nothing".
-From what I can tell the word `void` exists because C has weird grammer or "syntax" (literrally!
-New languages (especially interpreted ones) don't need the `void` keyword).
+From what I can tell the word `void` exists thanks to C's weird grammer/syntax (literrally!
+New languages (especially interpreted ones) don't even have the `void` keyword).

 Python automatically assumed you didn't want input if you don't put anything in the parenthesis "()".